Car Accidents Caused by Distracted Driving

 In June 2014, the South Carolina legislature passed a law that made texting and driving, emailing on your smartphone while driving, or checking social media while driving, illegal.
 The fine for a first texting and driving offense is $25.
 Subsequent offenses are a $50 fine.
 Although no points will be taken off a driver’s license for texting and driving in SC, the costs can stack up rapidly, and your list of texting and driving offenses could be used against you in court if you face other charges.

 More importantly, the National Highway Traffic Safety Administration (NHTSA) says that texting and driving is as statistically dangerous as drunk driving.
 Drivers with handheld devices like smartphones or cell phones are 4 times more likely than undistracted drivers to cause a serious or fatal accident.
 Using a cell phone while driving, even if the device is hands-free, delays a driver’s reactions as much as having a blood alcohol content (BAC) of 0.08, which is the legal limit for DUI.
 More teenagers and young adults these days are killed in distracted driving or texting and driving accidents than as a result of drunk driving.

 Injuries from a Car Accident Caused by Texting and Driving

-Too many people now are at risk of being the victim of a distracted driver due to smart phones or texting and driving.
-If you have been in a SC car accident caused by a driver who was texting and driving, you could suffer long-lasting physical injury, post-traumatic stress disorder, and lost wages.
-In the worst cases, you may be so injured that you are physically disabled, and unable to perform the same employment as before.
+Too many people now are at risk of being the victim of a distracted driver due to smartphones or texting and driving.
+If you have been in an SC car accident caused by a driver who was texting and driving, you could suffer long-lasting physical injury, post-traumatic stress disorder, and lost wages.
+In the worst cases, you may be so injured that you are physically disabled and unable to perform the same employment as before.
 You also run the risk that a loved one riding as a passenger in the car may be killed.